9 BING-y Romantic Things to do in Binghamton NY

 Monkey and Baby Animal Adventure Park NY

-You can also hand-feed farm animals, and even more dangerous ones, via long plastic feeding tubes.
+You can also hand-feed some of the animals.
 Come in Spring to see the babies: monkeys, lion cubs, goats, and even a kangaroo joey in his Mom’s pouch.

 My eyes welled up when I saw how tender and attentive the monkey moms are with their newborns.
 And I laughed out loud when I heard a cockatoo positioned next to the goat pen imitating their bleats.